 And if you think about Akira, Code Geass, or My Hero Academia, there’s this certain fantasy flavor in them.
 They look like they could be real, but you just know that they are anime clothes.

 So how do you create these?
 How do you actually draw them?

 Below is an example image of an anime character I designed.
 As you can see, the character has this ballerina-like pose.
 And when we have this kind of pose, a suitable outfit is something very gentle, fragile, and elegant.

 When I draw the clothing, I keep in mind the flow of the pose and the flow of the hair.
 I try to bring as much dynamism to the clothes as possible.

-I like to keep the flow there, and I think THAT is the thing that makes anime clothes look like anime clothes.
+I like to keep the flow there, and I think that is the thing that makes anime clothes look like anime clothes.

 Clothing that lives!
 I think that is the very essence of drawing anime clothing the right way.

-Dynamics of anime clothes
+Dynamics of Anime Clothes

 As discussed before, you want to make the clothes support the character.
-Think about Darling In The FranXX anime series.
+Think about the Darling In The FranXX anime series.

 When you’ve decided on the clothes, it’s time to tackle the dynamics of the clothes.
 With dynamics, I mean the flow and mood the clothes bring.